 Community Outreach Meetings

-Community Meeting/Design Charette/Open House No. 1 and Focus Group Meetings on July 23 and 24, 2018
+Community Meeting, Focus Group Meetings, and Open House No. 1 on July 23rd and 24th, 2018

 Why are we preparing a Downtown Design Plan?